CausesBy Mayo Clinic staff

-Some foods contain substances that aren't easily digested.
-Because of this, they pass unchanged into the lower intestine, where they're finally broken down into simpler substances — including gas — by the bacteria found there.
+Some foods contain substances that aren't fully digested until they are acted upon (metabolized) by the bacteria in the lower intestine, where they're broken down into simpler substances, including gas.
 Common gas-producing foods and substances include:

 - Beans and lentils

 - Dairy products containing lactose

 - Fructose and sorbitol, which are found in some fruits and are also used as sweeteners